tdhillon113/WEB102PROJ2/README.md

  Clicking on the next button displays a random new card

 Video Walkthrough
- Here's a walkthrough of implemented features: Demo GIF
+ Here's a walkthrough of implemented features: [img src =](https://submissions.us-east-1.linodeobjects.com/web102/Vk_qefng.gif)